wcfrobert/wcfrobert.github.io/_posts/2023-11-23-western-philosophy.md

 tags: thoughts
 ---

-After reading Sophie's World, I thought it'd be an interesting exercise to learn more about the remarkable philosophers presented therein and summarize their wisdoms into a few bullet points.
+After reading Sophie's World, I thought it'd be interesting to learn more about the remarkable philosophers presented therein and summarize their ideas into a few bullet points.
 What started off as a curiosity-driven side project morphed into a monumental undertaking that's taking way too much of my spare time.
+Scholars spend their entire career on one or two philosophers.
+What hope is there for me to understand anything about anyone in six months?
+To understand A, you must first be acquainted with B, which requires familiarity in C and D, both presupposes knowledge of E which itself has four different interpretations.
+The tree of knowledge branches endlessly like this and everything is connected.
+Clarity is never found when you dig deep, quite the opposite.
+Something like "clarity" only emerges when you zoom back out.
-I ran out of steam by the third month after spending days trying to grasp the nuances of Kant's transcendental idealism and how it differed from other forms of epistemology.
-The next three months turned into a slog.

-I recognized very early on just how much there is to know, and how much I will never know.
+I've spent days trying to trying to grasp the nuances of Kant's transcendental idealism.
+Yet the more I read, the more confused I become.
+Reading Hegel drained every last ounce of my brain energy from which I still haven't fully recovered.
+Needless to say, the last couple of months turned into a slog.
+I understood very early on just how much there is to know, and how much I will never know.
 This six-month project could have easily taken me six-years.
-By the time I finished the last paragraph on Sartre, I felt a tremendous sense of relief.
-The overall experience has instilled in me a deep sense of intellectual humility. *"I know that I know nothing"*.
-What better way to encapsulate my thoughts than a Socrates quote.
+If I learned one thing from this whole project, it would be a lasting sense of intellectual humility.
+Socrates once remarked: *"I know that I know nothing"*.
+Amen, Socrates, Amen...

-One might wonder: some scholars spend their entire career on one or two philosophers.
-What hope is there for me to understand anything about anyone in six months?
-That is a fair observation.
-I doubt I am producing anything new or valuable here.
-But why should we view everything through the lens of productivity and production.
-I did this to learn, not to produce.
-The past few months have been incredibly rewarding intellectually.
-The hundreds of encyclopedia articles I read were of tremendous pedagogical value.
-While I hope this article can be useful for others, I <u>know</u> it was useful for me.